naveenkumarpedduri/naveenkumarpedduri/Readme.md

 # Hi there 👋 I'm Naveen Kumar !

-I'm a passionate **Web Developer** who loves building projects and learning new technologies.
+🌱 I'm a passionate **Web Developer** who loves building projects and learning new technologies.
-Looking  to collaborate with the tech enthusiasts

-🔭 I’m currently working on projects to improve my skills in **Web Development** and **Automation Testing**.
+👯 I'm Looking to collaborate with the tech enthusiasts 🔭 I’m currently working on projects to improve my skills in **Web Development** and **Automation Testing**.